yuqi-liang-qiqi/asa-bibtex/README.md

 - **etoolbox**: (automatically loaded by biblatex, provides programming facilities)

 **Note**: This package is built on top of biblatex's `standard` and `authoryear` styles.

-### Why You Do NOT Need MacTeX or Homebrew

-This project works with any standard LaTeX installation.
-You do NOT need to install MacTeX via Homebrew:

-- The official [TeX Live installer](https://tug.org/texlive/) is sufficient and recommended
-- TeX Live 2025 has been tested and works perfectly
-- No extra GUI tools or the large MacTeX "full package" required
-- Using the official TeX Live installer saves disk space and gives you more control

-**Summary:** If you can compile with `pdflatex`, `biber`, and `biblatex` from TeX Live, you are ready to use this project.

 ## Installation